As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

-The real attraction is the monumental zone at the centre of the park.
+However, the real attraction of Park Guell is the monumental zone at the centre of the park.
 Previously free of charge, there is now a charge for entering the monumental zone.

-At the time of writing (Jan 2020), tickets are €10 for adults with concessions for under 12’s and over 65’s.
+At the time of writing (Dec 2020), tickets are €10 for adults with concessions for under 12’s and over 65’s.
 Under 6’s enter for free.
-It is HIGHLY RECOMMENDED that you buy your ticket in advance to avoid any long waits.

 Each ticket has a half-hour window to see the park but actually you can stay in the area for as long as you wish.